YukunJ/Sponge-TCP-Protocol/README.md

 <img src="pic/tcp_performance.png" alt="drawing" width="800" class="center"/>

 We can reach around **0.1 Gbits/s** data transfer speed using our **Sponge** TCP Protocol, which is a good performance.
-We stop once the correct implementation is reached, although more optimized implementation is highly plausible.
+We stop here once the correct implementation is reached, although more optimized implementation is highly plausible.

 ---